imbev/simplematrixbotlib/doc/manual/config.md

 config = botlib.Config()
 ```

-#### Supported Values
+#### Built-in Values

-The following Config values may implement validation logic.
+The following Config values are may implement validation logic.
 They can be interacted with as if they were public member variables:
 ```python
 config.join_on_invite = True
 print(config.join_on_invite)